absognety/Learning-Spark/README.md

-# Introduction-To-PySpark
+# Introduction-To-PySpark & Spark in scala:
-Introduction to pyspark course by Datacamp
+Some synopsis.....

 # What is Spark, anyway?